pereznetworks/My-Random-Quotes-Web-App/README.md

 # main index.html, normalize.css, styles.css and script.js

-  the entire app was tested on the following browsers
+  the entire app was tested on the following browsers:

       latest release of macOS Safari and Chrome latest release of Windows10 Edge and Chrome latest release of iOS Safari on iPhone 6 and iPad Air

-  most of the basic html and css that was provided was used
-      with some changes outlined below
+  most of the basic html, css that was provided was used with some changes outlined below:

       to allow for more responsive browsing experience on mobile device and PC/MAC internet browsers some tweaks to padding, margins, font and alignment were made to try to make the most of screen space provided by various devices and computers

 # the main app